TaCo Tablet Control

 At the bottom of the page are the following buttons:

-- Stems before Channels: Engage to list Stems before Channels when viewing Mix contributions (applicable to Mixes only).
+- Stems before Channels: Engage to list Stems before Channels when viewing Mix contributions (applicable to Aux mode and Engineer Compressed Query mode only).

 - Left Justify Controls: To move the Menu to the left side of the screen.